Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 There are subsidies for **nearly every** industry.
 Every policy program they make looks good on paper, they give it a great name like "Digital Transformation", when in reality, such subsidy programs favour low or *negative* productivity and *fraud* (and there has been *so much* of this with the "Digital Transformation"), while keeping the gates well shut to the non-graced and non-fraudulent.
+From personal experience, my father asked a friend if he could help me get clients for freelance work, and he confirmed what I had found out: clients overwhelmingly prefer to use the subsidies, which not only gatekeep people from work, but it takes an entire year to get paid by the govenment.

 #### The Communist European Union